LordRaydenMK/ehbtsl/deck/README.md

 - **Email** must contain '@'
 - **Phone number** starts with '+'
 - **Phone number** is at least 4 characters

+Note: these are my arbitrary rules, in your app you might have other

 ---